Canvas Native Charts

 The Chart component allows you to incorporate charts into your Canvas, providing an intuitive and interactive way to visualize data.
 Charts can dynamically interact with other native Canvas components, such as comboboxes, enhancing the user experience.

-Creating and formatting a new Canvas chart
+Creating a new Canvas chart

 When you drag and drop a chart onto your Canvas, a Chart Creation dialog appears.
+The Bar chart is selected by default, so you don’t need to make any changes.

 To refine element selection, you can click on a dimension to open the Select Elements dialog.
 Here, you can search for specific elements, select the elements to display, and apply Alias and Alias Formats as needed.

-Formatting a new Canvas chart
+Formatting your chart

 -